AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/syncing-fields-for-crm-integration.md

 * Include the Display Name, desired CRM privileges and data type for each field.
 * If a field exists in CRM but not Marketo Engage, fill the Marketo Engage display and API names with the same values from the CRM field.
 * If a field exists in Marketo Engage but not the CRM, fill the CRM display name with the desired value but leave the CRM API name blank until after the field is created.
-* If equivalent fields exist in both systems, include them on the same line and indicate that they will need to be remapped in the "Notes" section at the far right of your Data Dictionary sheet.
+* If equivalent fields exist in both systems, include them on the same line and indicate that they need to be remapped in the "Notes" section at the far right of your Data Dictionary sheet.

 >[!NOTE]
->If you're planning on creating a Sync Filter field ([Salesforce](https://nation.marketo.com/t5/product-blogs/instructions-for-creating-a-custom-sync-rule/ba-p/242758){target="_blank"} | [Microsoft Dynamics](https://community.dynamics.com/blogs/post/?postid=8a91d93e-2181-45dd-a8fb-1092010bc8f1){target="_blank"}), make sure to include it in this step but leave the API names blank until the field is created in your CRM.
+>If you're planning on creating a Sync Filter field ([Salesforce](https://nation.marketo.com/t5/product-blogs/instructions-for-creating-a-custom-sync-rule/ba-p/242758){target="_blank"} | [Microsoft Dynamics](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/crm-sync/microsoft-dynamics/custom-dynamics-sync-filter-details/create-a-custom-dynamics-sync-filter){target="_blank"}), make sure to include it in this step but leave the API names blank until the field is created in your CRM.

 **Step 5:** Review the Data Dictionary with your CRM Admin

 * Create fields in CRM for those that already exist in Marketo Engage and update the Data Dictionary with the Display and API names for the new CRM field.
 * Perform field mapping between Lead and Contact objects in your CRM ([Salesforce](https://nation.marketo.com/t5/product-blogs/instructions-for-creating-a-custom-sync-rule/ba-p/242758){target="_blank"} | [Microsoft Dynamics](https://community.dynamics.com/blogs/post/?postid=8a91d93e-2181-45dd-a8fb-1092010bc8f1){target="_blank"}).
-When a Lead is converted into a Contact, this ensures the fields can be consolidated into a single field in Marketo Engage.
+When a Lead is converted into a Contact, this ensures that the fields can be consolidated into a single field in Marketo Engage.
 * Ensure that the Marketo Sync Profile has appropriate privileges to each field as noted in the Data Dictionary:
   * [Set profile permissions in Salesforce](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/crm-sync/salesforce-sync/setup/enterprise-unlimited-edition/step-2-of-3-create-a-salesforce-user-for-marketo-enterprise-unlimited#set-profile-permissions){target="_blank"}
   * [Set profile permissions in Microsoft Dynamics](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/crm-sync/microsoft-dynamics/sync-setup/microsoft-dynamics-365-with-s2s-connection/step-2-of-3-set-up#create-application-user-in-microsoft){target="_blank"}